Adore2113/MarsHSim/docs/dev_log.md

     ♡ I realized that I didn't have water runoff from the greenhouse, so I implemented that today and also fixed and cleaned up water.py, after including the for now very basic isru system

 #### Next Session:
-    ♡ add new variables in engine and update irsu to include pipe retracting and extracting, dust buildup per pipe, efficency loss, ect.
+    ♡ add new variables in engine and update irsu to include pipe retracting and extracting, dust buildup/pipe, efficency loss, ect.

     ♡ include isru to systems in README.md